 Jingying Xu

 Hello!
 I’m a PhD candidate in the Linguistics Program of Michigan State University (MSU).
 My research focuses on syntax, semantics and first language acquisition of the two areas.
 I use experimental and computational approaches to study how children acquire their first language.
 My advisor is Cristina Schmitt.
-Alan Munn, Alan Hezao Ke, and Brian Buccola are also on my committee.
+Alan Munn, Brian Buccola, and Alan Hezao Ke are also on my committee.

 I’m part of the MSU Language Acquisition Lab, Semantics-Pragmatics Lab, and Minimalism, Learning and Computational Psycholinguistics Lab.
-I’m also doing the Interdepartmental Graduate Specialization in Cognitive Science.
+I’m also doing the Interdepartmental Graduate Specialization in Cognitive Science, with a focus on NLP.

 You can find a current copy of my CV here.

-Outside of linguistics, I enjoy cooking, handcrafting and hiking.
+Outside of linguistics, I enjoy handcrafting, playing the piano, and exploring fashion and design.

 Recent Posts